Text Resize

 Treasury Yields Vary

-Freddie Mac released its latest Primary Mortgage Market Survey on Thursday, May 2.
-The survey showed mortgage rates rising for the fifth straight week.
+Freddie Mac released its latest Primary Mortgage Market Survey on Thursday, February 13.
+The survey indicated the 30-year fixed mortgage rate continuing to lower away from 7%.

 Editor’s Note: The publicly available financial information is offered as a helpful and informative service to our friends.
 This article is not an endorsement of any company, product or service.